Home Forums Intellectual Property (IP) – Music Africa: The 'COMPLEX' copyright Law problem

 The latest CISAC report highlights the fact that royalties from digital music rose by 51 percent in 2016.
 Veit Erlmann says that although companies such as Apple and Simfy voluntarily pay royalties to artists in South Africa — the most developed music market on the continent — the legal framework to regulate digital sales has yet to be put in place.
 That, he says, is why copyright laws there must be updated: The existing statutes went into effect in 1978.

-Snappy KZsean replied 5 years, 11 months ago 3 Members · 5 Replies
+Snappy KZsean replied 6 years ago 3 Members · 5 Replies

 • 5 Replies